jordanmcodes/LCS-Report-podcast-website/README.md

 For youtube videos opening in a new tab.
 YouTube has a built in feature for websites that allows you to open a new tab simply through clicking the title of the video.

 ## Organization
 The information on every page will be displayed in a clear and precise manner.
-Underneat the navigation bar on each page of my website there will be a large h1/h2 clearly explaining what page you are on.
+Underneath the navigation bar on each page of my website there will be a large h1/h2 clearly explaining what page you are on.

 Because this is a podcast, these videos are prioritised to be placed higher on the pages where applicable.
 For example, the home page.
 The featured video will be displayed underneath the introduction paragraph, allowing for the audience to dive right into the content.